aker-information-model/neat-docker/README.md

 Docker image tailored for AKSO needs

 Follow [instruction](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and create Github Personal Token.
-In short we provide quick visual steps on how to generate Github Personal Token:
+In short we provide quick visual steps on how to generate Github Personal Token here as well.

 1. Logging to Github, click at account image and select `Settings`
 ![](./figs/settings.png)